lyokha/vim-publish-helper/README.md

 ### MakeTexCodeHighlight

-Basically this command is a twin of the previous one, only it produces a TeX code that is compatible with pandoc generated TeX documents.
-As such the generated TeX code contains color tags corresponding to the vim color scheme used and is wrapped inside tags
+Basically, this command is a twin of the previous one, only it produces a TeX code that is compatible with pandoc generated TeX documents.
+As such, the generated TeX code contains color tags corresponding to the vim color scheme used, and is wrapped inside tags

 ```tex
 \begin{Shaded}